vygr/ChrysaLisp/STATUS.md

 constants that follow the conventional +xyz+ standard will now be bound to the hard value within (defun-bind) functions.

+`yaml-data` now supports reading and writing of fundemental YAML data constructs.
+This update also instroducted various additions of general functions to the `xtras` library.

 ------

 Added (gui-info) to return current mouse position and gui screen dimensions,